FrancescoMagliocco/vim-uctags/README.md

 **Default: 0**
 Maximum lines to search files of languages that support include directives (*And alike*), for an include directive.
-Setting a limit will increase performance whole files wont be searched.
+Setting a limit will increase performance as whole files wont be searched.
 The downfall however is, if there is an include directive beyond what `g:uctags_max_lines_header_search` is set to, vim-uctags will won't know about it, and any tags that may have been defined with respect to the file associated with the include directive, will not be highlighted for the active buffer.